horacephair/horacephair.github.io/index.md

 Relationships take work.
 Work is worship.
 Welcome, you are already here.

+# Horace Phair XIX
+Probably some things will happen in various locations
+## October 9-12, 2020

 # Horace Phair XVIII
 Will occur on
 ## October 11-14, 2019